Wingman4l7/whatSpotify/README.md

   [2]: https://what.cd/forums.php?action=viewthread&threadid=199881

 ## Testing / Installation ##
 aphex80 tested it "on a Mac/10.10.3 in Chrome 42.0.2311.135 (64-bit) and Safari 8.0.6 (10600.6.3)."
 You'll need Tampermonkey for either of those browsers.
 I can confirm it works in Firefox 37.02.2 (using Greasemonkey) and Chrome 50.0.2661.102 (using Tampermonkey).

-I've also tested this script using Chrome & the Layer Cake stylesheet.
-If the player is offset in an ugly way, you probably will need to tweak the pixel count in the `style` value.
+I use the Layer Cake stylesheet; if the player is offset in an ugly way, you probably will need to tweak the pixel count in the `style` value.

 **NOTE:** If you're using a browser extension like Ghostery to block third party tracking, it may block the embedding of the widget, resulting in an empty space or no visual change at all.
 Simply allow the widget (`SpotifyEmbed`) within the confines of the What.CD domain within the Ghostery settings to fix this.
 You'll also need to allow `Google Tag Manager` or the widget will load & display, but not actually work.